okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/keep-me-signed-in/main/index.md

 ### Update an authentication policy rule

-Create a rule condition for every app where you want to allow KMSI.
+Create a rule for every app where you want to allow KMSI.

+Add two conditions:

-Create a rule condition for your authentication policies that requires 2 factor types.
-Also, create a condition that prompts users for authentication when an Okta global session doesn't exist.
+* Require 2 factor types.
+* Prompt users for authentication when an Okta global session doesn't exist.

+send a POST request to the `/api/v1/policies/{policyId}/rules` endpoint.
+Include the following:

+*